pier-oliviert/phonebook/docs/_index.md

 Phonebook is built to be cloud agnostic with the goal to support as many cloud providers as [external-dns](https://github.com/kubernetes-sigs/external-dns).
 Obviously, the list is long and each integration requires efforts to support.
 If you'd like to have support for your provider, please create an [issue](https://github.com/pier-oliviert/phonebook/issues/new)!

 The [provider]({{< ref "/providers" >}}) section offers documentation for each of the supported provider.

+## SSL Certificates

+Any domain managed by Phonebook can be used to generate SSL Certificates using Cert-Manager with Let's Encrypt.
+Phonebook comes with a [DNS-01 Solver](https://cert-manager.io/docs/configuration/acme/dns01/webhook/) for Cert-Manager which means you can dynamically create SSL Certificates (wildcard included!).
+Learn how to set up cert-manager with Phonebook [here]({{< ref "/dns-01" >}}).